yoonghm/Examples/Linux/bash.md

 ### Local Variables

-Examples below illustrate some concepts of **local variable**, which is valid in the current shell only.
+Examples below illustrate some concepts of local variable, which is valid in the current shell only.

 Local variables are not passed to child processes forked by the shell.